MTstateIntroStats/SpIntro-Stats/README.md

 # IntroStatApps #

 Web Apps built in R/Shiny to provide permutation tests and bootstrap confidence intervals for use in Introductory Statistics classes.

-We are now teaching introductory statistics at Montana State University using active learning lessons which get students right into permutation tests and bootstrap confidence intervals very early in the course.
-(Materials are available on our companion site, [https://github.com/MTstateIntroStats/IntroStatActivities](https://github.com/MTstateIntroStats/IntroStatActivities) )

 This repo is intended to build and share R/Shiny web apps which automate permutation testing and bootstrapping.

 Initially, students need to understand the difference between categorical and quantitative data, as the menu system divides summaries and analysis into these type:
   - One Categorical
   - One Quantitative
   - Two Categorical
   - Two Categorical
   - One of Each  (currently expects a quantitative variable and a two level categorical variable.)

-In the last 1/3  of our course, normal and t distribution methods are be used as short cut approximations of the simulation based inference, so the lookup tables are part of this suite.
-Standard normal lookups are under both the One and the Two Categorical menus while t distributions are available under 1  Quantitative or "One of Each".
+If validity conditions are met, normal and t distribution methods may be used as short cut approximations of the simulation-based inference, so the lookup tables are part of this suite.
+Standard normal lookups are under both the One and the Two Categorical menus while t distributions are available under One Quantitative or "One of Each."

-To use the app choose the type of data and enter or import it.
+To use the app, choose the type of data and enter or import it.

  * Data input
   -- for 1 and 2 categorical variables, user will type counts into a form.